ncagle/DNS-over-HTTPS/WIP:-libcurl-API-and-expected-string-encodings.md

 Notes:
 - Encodings describe how the string _should_ work, based on content and how/where it is being used.
 This may differ from reality depending on build configuration.
 - Please feel free to add any missing API to the list.
-- Entries without a checkmark or with a `?` need to be finalized.
+- Entries without a checkmark or with a `?` are yet to be finalized.

 String types:
 - **binary** = raw bytes with an explicit length